 Parkour is mostly done on foot without wearing any equipment and without riding any machine.
 A traceur is wearing just three items, parkour pants, a T-Shirt and parkour shoes.
 As the shirt and pants don’t affect much of performance that means good parkour shoes play an important role in the whole sport.

 If the shoes are in barefoot design, there are maximum chances that a Traceur will benefit from Reflexology.
-It is the simple process in which applying pressure on different parts of underfoot reduces pain and anxiety.
+It is a simple process in which applying pressure on different parts of the underfoot reduces pain and anxiety.
 It is an old Chinese traditional massage technique and thus traceurs benefit from it by simplifying doing Parkour barefoot or with barefoot parkour shoes.

 These days there are many organizations of Parkour and it is always suggested to do such extreme sport with a group of friends.
 This gives you the chance to get outside and meet others.
 Thus, reducing anti-social behavior.